stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 toAnd ra rb = cong2 (&&) ra (cong delay rb)
 ```

-We are now ready to proof the correctnes of `Eq` for
+We are now ready to proof the correctness of `Eq` for
 `Pair` and `Either`:

 ```idris